prometheus/prometheus/GOVERNANCE.md

 Majority votes must be called explicitly in a separate thread on the appropriate mailing list.
 The subject must be prefixed with `[VOTE]`.
 In the body, the call to vote must state the proposal being voted on.
 It should reference any discussion leading up to this point.

-Voting must be open for at least 1 week (7 days from the beginning of the vote).
-The end date should be clearly stated in the call to vote.

 Votes may take the form of a single proposal, with the option to vote yes or no; or the form of multiple alternatives.

 A vote on a single proposal is considered successful if more vote in favour than against.